WHAT IS CYBERSYMPHONY

 6 alto violins, 4 cello, 2 contrabass forms other section sounds.)

-and cello section sounds must lay on separate midi channel and have individual
+section and cello section sounds must lay on separate midi channel and

 3. DYNAMICS